pagkly/Zed/Investopedia3/Marketing Mix.md

 ### Price

 The sale price of the product reflects what consumers are willing to pay for it.
 Marketing professionals need to consider costs related to research and development, manufacturing, marketing, and distribution—otherwise known as cost-based pricing.
-Pricing based primarily on consumers' perceived quality or value is known as [value-based pricing](https://www.investopedia.com/terms/v/valuebasedpricing.asp).
+Pricing based primarily on consumers' perceived quality or value is known as [[value-based pricing]](https://www.investopedia.com/terms/v/valuebasedpricing.asp).

 ### Placement